-Martin Luther College does not discriminate on the basis of race, color, national and ethnic origin, age, sex, or marital status in the administration of its educational policies, admission policies, scholarship and loan programs, athletics, or other college-administered programs, policies, and practices.
-Martin Luther College, as the Wisconsin Evangelical Lutheran Synod's college of ministry, serves all without exception who meet the biblical and synodical standards for service in the ministry of the WELS.
+Martin Luther College does not discriminate on the basis of race, color, national and ethnic origin, age, sex, or marital status for continuing education faculty status.
+Continuing education faculty status for Martin Luther College, as the Wisconsin Evangelical Lutheran Synod's college of ministry, serves all without exception who meet the biblical and synodical standards for service in the ministry of the WELS.